 Margaret Oliphant declared that Mary’s experience was the beginnings of the modern tongues movement, “It was thus that agitating and extraordinary chapter in the history of the modern Church, which we have hereafter to deal with, began.”7 She also added that the movement grew fast and became a national phenomenon, “There is not a corner of this part of the island where the subject of Prophecy and the Second Advent have not in the Church firm and able supporters.”8

 Irving was a celebrity.
 His tall stature, showmanship, oratorial skills, banter, and intellectual mind attracted large audiences.
 The crowds that followed him in a certain part of Scotland were around 12–13,000 people.9 Irving’s first preaching pulpit in London was at the Caledonian Asylum chapel.
 He began with 50 people and quickly went up to 1500.10 Seating became a problem and resolved with the issuing of tickets.11

 Irving had a wide range of influence.
 Washington Wilkes described it well:

 It also extended to the philosophical arena, where he held a friendship with the philosopher/writer, Thomas Carlyle, an acclaimed figure when London was at its peak of world dominance.13 Carlyle’s community included people such as Charles Dickens, Ralph Waldo Emerson, Alfred Tennyson, and John Stuart Mills.

 Irving’s end-time fervor, prophecy, and gift of tongues became so popular that some reactionary forces began to develop.
 Andrew Drummond, the author of Edward Irving and his Circle, described that anti-Irvingite pamphlets were disseminated to counter Irving’s theology and practices.14

 In the mid-1820s his popularity diminished but again began a significant upswing in the 1830s.
-1830 was the significant time in the doctrine of tongue’s history when he first allowed the service to include people speaking in tongues.
-The concept of a tongues revival had become a top story in “every periodical work of the day.”15 It also was very controversial from many standpoints.
+1830 was the significant point when he first allowed the service to include people speaking in tongues.
+This event is one of the key points in the later evolution of the doctrine of tongues.
+The event went viral and became a top story in “every periodical work of the day.”15 It also was very controversial from many standpoints.
 It put him under the microscope within the National Scotch Church, ultimately leading to his dismissal.